intermine/im-docs/docs/get-started/tutorial/index.rst

 .. code-block:: bash

+  # load organism data
-  $ ./gradlew integrate -Psource=entrez-organism --stacktrace
+  ~/git/biotestmine $ ./gradlew integrate -Psource=entrez-organism --stacktrace

 This should only take a few seconds.
 This source does the following: